Cheap fall getaways

 An outdoors weekend that's almost free

-Near the eastern Minnesota town of Sandstone and the 75-mile Willard Munger State Trail, the Audubon Center of the North Woods holds an annual open house Sept.
-21, and almost everything is free, including camping.
+Near the eastern Minnesota town of Sandstone and the 75-mile Willard Munger State Trail, the Audubon Center of the North Woods holds an annual open house in September, and almost everything is free, including camping.

 © Beth Gauper